Docker Compose (OLake UI)

 temporal-elasticsearch-data(Legacy only): Elasticsearch search index storage- Used by the Elasticsearch service in the legacy configuration

-OLake includes an automated log retention system that helps manage disk space by automatically cleaning up old log files.
+OLake Go includes an automated log retention system that helps manage disk space by automatically cleaning up old log files.
 This prevents log files from accumulating indefinitely and consuming excessive storage space.

 - Runs daily at midnight (00:00 server's local timezone) using a cron job